Mapaor/typst-nextjs/README.md

 ## Tech used

-This website is built with NextJS (React), Typst.ts (Typst for the javascript world, ported to WASM by @myriaddreamin) and PDFjs.
+This website is built with NextJS (React), Typst.ts (Typst for the javascript world made by [@myriaddreamin](https://github.com/Myriad-Dreamin)) and PDF.js.

-### Key files
-- `TypstCompilerService` - Manages compilation with event-based API
-- `TypstWorkerClient` - Web Worker client for background compilation
-- `typst.worker.ts` - WASM compiler running in worker thread

 ## Great things about the website

-- Everything client-side thanks to typst.ts
+- Everything is client-side thanks to Typst.ts (wasm file is from their CDN).
-- Minimal simple demo with compile button and debounce auto-compilation (it compiles as you type)
+- Full featured demo with different examples to load, file explorer, custom PDF preview and debounce compilation (compiles as you type).
 - Portable.
-Structured to be as framework-agnostic as possible.
-This is the NextJS version.
-You can find a Vite+Svelte version [here](https://github.com/Mapaor/typst-online-vite).
+The UI may not be framework-agnostic but the compiler logic is.
+You can find a more minimal version [here](https://github.com/Mapaor4/simple-typst-editor) and also another minimal Vite version [here](https://github.com/Mapaor/typst-online-vite).

 ## Credits

-Credits to @cosformula (creator of [mdxport](https://github.com/cosformula/mdxport)) for the creation of the typst worker and client (not easy stuff).
-Also thanks to @Myriad-Dreamin for the creation of [typst.ts](https://github.com/Myriad-Dreamin/typst.ts), and obviously also thanks to Martin Haug and Laurenz Mädje for the creation of Typst.
+Credits mainly to Myriad-Dreamin for the creation of [typst.ts](https://github.com/Myriad-Dreamin/typst.ts), to [@cosformula](https://github.com/typst/typst) for the creation of [mdxport](https://github.com/cosformula/mdxport), which served as an inspiration for this demo, and obviously also to Martin Haug and Laurenz Mädje for the creation of [Typst](https://github.com/typst/typst).

 ## License